-Push notifications are an ideal way to break through the clutter and competition online to connect directly with the consumer.
+Push notifications are an ideal way to break through online clutter and competition to connect directly with the consumer.
 But as with all marketing methods, there’s a time and place for this technology, and overusing it or using it at the wrong time can alienate your audience.

 Here’s what you need to know about creating a push marketing strategy so you can advertise to and connect with your audience — and how to keep those connections high-quality so consumers don’t block you.